AnkithP123/file-system-automator/README.md

 1. Download [this dmg](https://drive.google.com/file/d/1JxvUd2ATbLJdom_eDISwdllNR8ngAcwC/view?usp=sharing)

-2. If it fails to open because it is 'damaged', open System Settings.
+2. If it fails to open because it is 'damaged', close the app and do the following:

     2a.
+Open Terminal and run the following command:
+           ```sh
+           sudo spctl --master-disable
+           ```
+        It should make you enter your password to disable the gatekeeper, and then confirm it in System Settings, which you should then open

+    2b.
 Then navigate to Privacy & Security and scroll down

-    2b.
-Select Allow applications from 'anywhere', and then reopen the app (you can change this back after running the app and Flicker will still run)
+    2c.
+Select Allow applications from 'Anywhere', and then reopen the app (you can change this back after running the app and Flicker will still run)

-3. It should work!
+4. It should work!

 ## Mac App Download (much preferred for PCs, shows local devices and features are more likely to work)